Undergraduate Degree Requirements

 To Obtain a BA in Psychology:

-Students must take at least 32 credits in Psychology as outlined below:
+Students must take at least 32 credits in Psychology and 3 credits in Speech as outlined below.

 All undergraduates must take the following courses, beginning with PSY 10200.

 - PSY 10200 - Psychology in the Modern World (a prerequisite for all others)